harvardinformatics/snakemake-workshop/run/index.md

 This visualization of a workflow is called a **rule graph**.
 In this image, the sheafs of paper represent files (annotated with their file extensions) and the circles represent computational actions performed on those files (annotated with the description of that action).

-You can see that each of these steps requires input files, produces output files, and likely has an associate piece of software or a custom script written by the researcher.
+You can see that each of these steps requires input files, produces output files, and likely has an associated piece of software or a custom script written by the researcher.
 These steps and the tools associated with them are your analytical workflow - **the output of one step becomes the input of the next step**.

-Importantly, each step needs to be done for each sample or gene.
+Importantly, each step needs to be done for each sample or gene or other discrete analysis element.
 For steps 1 and 2, you may have to run whatever tool you use for every sample in your data set, maybe dozens or even hundreds of times.
 For steps 3-7, you may have to run whatever tool you use for every gene in your analysis, possibly thousands of times.

-Let's take a look at a single step, (4) align orthologous sequences.
+Let's take a look at a single step, (3) align orthologous sequences.
 If we use a common program, such as [MAFFT :octicons-link-external-24:](https://en.wikipedia.org/wiki/MAFFT){ target="_blank" }, which aligns a single sequence at a time, what are our possible solutions to automate this for our potentially thousands of sequences?

 ### A bash script for every step

-One of the most common way to automate analyses prior to workflow languages was the use of custom shell scripts.
-A shell is the program behind the text interface with which you interface with your computer, with `bash` being one of the most common shells.
+One of the most common ways to automate analyses prior to workflow languages was the use of custom shell scripts.
+A **shell** is the program behind the text interface on your terminal, with `bash` being one of the most common shells for Unix-like OSes.
 Shells themselves are like mini-programming languages, giving users the power to write code and commands to customize their environment.
 With that being said, one could write a **bash script** that loops over every unaligned sequence file in a directory, runs an alignment program on it, and saves the output:

 ```bash
 #!/bin/bash